Punktum-dk/whois-service-specification/README.md

 <a id="the-dk-registry-in-brief"></a>
 ## The .dk Registry in Brief

-DK Hostmaster is the registry for the ccTLD for Denmark (dk).
-The current model used in Denmark is based on a sole registry, with DK Hostmaster maintaining the central DNS registry.
+Punktum dk is the registry for the ccTLD for Denmark (dk).
+The current model used in Denmark is based on a sole registry, with Punktum dk maintaining the central DNS registry.

-The WHOIS service offered by DK Hostmaster A/S aims to adhere to the WHOIS standard (see also [RFC:3912]).
+The WHOIS service offered by Punktum dk A/S aims to adhere to the WHOIS standard (see also [RFC:3912]).

 <a id="registrar-collaboration-model"></a>
 ## Registrar Collaboration Model

 The registrar collaboration model allows registrars to fully handle administration of domain names.

-DK Hostmaster offers two models of administration:
+Punktum dk offers two models of administration:

 - "Registrar Management"
 - "Registrant Management"